Guide to Achieving High Availability with RabbitMQ Clusters

 Classic queue mirroring might still be suitable for:

-• Legacy systems that cannot easily migrate.
+• Legacy RabbitMQ 3.x systems that cannot migrate yet.

 Strategies for Broker Resilience and Durability